Akash3121/AWS-DVA-C02/Notes.md

 try creating a geoproximity code, add bias based on the bias we will get the imaged based geoproximity map

 create a traffic policy and check using the vpn

+### Routing Policies - IP based Routing

+- based on client's IP addresses
+- you provide a list of CIDRs for your clients and the corresponding endpoints/locations (user-IP-to-endpoint mappings)
+- use cases: optimizes performance, reduce network costs..
+- ex: route end users from a particular ISP to a specific endpoint